-The school has a duty of care to all its pupils.
+- The school has a duty of care to all its pupils.
 Staff will therefore be required to act in a manner which safeguards and promotes the welfare of pupils, and to do everything reasonable that is in their power to protect the child from harm, from harming others or from causing serious damage to property.
 In exceptional circumstances the carrying out of this responsibility may conceivably involve the use of reasonable force, in accordance with the school's policy, to physically control or restrain a pupil whose behaviour lies well beyond the usual boundaries of self control.
 We share this policy with parents when appropriate to do so to support their understanding of circumstances that may arise whereby a member of staff is obliged to physically restrain a pupil.
-We specifically refer to this policy with parents/guardians whose child may need to be supported in this way and provide a copy of the policy should parents wish to have one.
+We specifically refer to this policy with parents/guardians whose child may need to be supported in this way and provide a copy of the policy should parents wish to have one. - Our whole school practice aims to prevent the need for physical intervention through our positive teaching methodologies, which permeates all learning in both lessons and unstructured activities.
+Developing effective self-regulation also links closely to our PSHE and Citizenship curriculum and whole school culture and ethos towards Spiritual, Moral, Social and Cultural education.

-- Our whole school practice aims to prevent the need for physical intervention through our positive teaching methodologies which permeates all learning in both lessons and unstructured activities.
-Developing effective self-regulation also links closely to our Personal, Health, Social and Citizenship curriculum and whole school culture and ethos towards Spiritual, Moral, Social and Cultural education.
-As soon as the possibility arises that the need for physical intervention may be necessary in the future or following a first situation additional, bespoke, preventative steps are put in place which we refer to as an Individual Behaviour Support Plan.
-This plan aims to clearly define the structures, the specific strategies and techniques that will be put in place to support an individual pupil which may, if appropriate to their cognitive ability, include a personal contract which the pupil signs/agrees to.
+As soon as the possibility arises that the need for physical intervention may be necessary in the future or following a first situation, additional, bespoke, preventative steps are put in place which we refer to as an Individual Behaviour Support Plan.
+This plan aims to clearly define the specific structures, strategies and techniques that will be put in place to support an individual pupil which may, if appropriate to their cognitive ability, include a personal contract which the pupil signs/agrees to.
 Integral to this plan is a risk assessment which identifies concerns and suggestions and how these may be best managed.
-In the attached appendices is: - - an example of a Behaviour Support Plan proforma - an example proforma of how behaviours may be resolved - an example proforma of a pupil Personal Contract - a proforma to be used for the risk assessment

 When these plans and assessments have been completed we consult with parents/guardians to develop a mutually supportive approach which may involve linking across to support similar approaches at home, copies are provided for parents/guardians.
 If multi-professionals/disciplinary teams are involved we additionally consult and develop approaches with them, if appropriate.
-If additional teams are not already involved the identification of the need for physical intervention may lead, in consultation with parents, to a referral for additional support from a specific team.
+If additional teams are not already involved the identification of the need for physical intervention may lead, in consultation with parents, to a referral for additional support from a specific team, or in some cases to a managed move to another more appropriate provision.

-Whilst the Headteacher takes responsibility to ensure that all adults working with a pupil are familiar with the management programme and may participate in debrief and planning meetings these may also be led by other members of the Senior Management Team.
+Whilst the Headteacher takes responsibility to ensure that all adults working with a pupil are familiar with the behavior management programme and may participate in debrief and planning meetings these may also be led by other members of the Senior Management Team.